BlackCapCoder/coque/README.md

 commands from your queue until it is empty, at which point you halt.

-If a command is present in your dictionary, the associated operation will be evaluated.
+With the initial interpreter, if a symbol is understood then its associated operation will be executed.
-Otherwise it is pushed to your stack.
+Otherwise the symbol is pushed to the stack.

 Hello world: